thurn/violet/equipment.md

 - Facewear - Tooth.
 Tiny chunk of ivory resembling the fang of a snake.
 Placed on a tooth gives you bonus vs. poisoning.
 Spend charges to get poison immunity.
 - Bracers.
 Finely wrought black steel, etched withi image of a wand and staff crossed.
 Magical runes.
 When casting a spell with a touch attack, take -5 on attack roll to deal extra damage.
 - Amulet - Brooch.
 Exotic and arcane symbols circumscribe this scarb-shaped brooch.
 Spend charges to reduce damage from a xspell.
+- Gauntlets.
+Ribbons of electricity, crackle over gleaming, blue-tinged metal gauntlets.
+Jagged white bolts are between the pair, air scent of ozone.
+Ongoing Electricity resistance.
+4 charges, spend on shocking grasp, lightning bolt, electric sphere.
+- Headwear - Headband.
+Leather band holds an indigo crystal, pulses with vibrant radiance.
+Increase your normal manifest limit by by extra levels.
+- Amulet.
+Hold symbol, warm, radiates peace and security.
+Purify food and drink, good-align a weapon.
+- Tunic.
+Misty gray tabard, silky soft to the touch, embroidered with small sequins in a skull motif.
+Allow syou to become ethereal for 1 round.
+Divine connection lets you transport to the ethereal plane.
+- Tunic.
+Silvery tabard, emblazoned with a stylized sunburst design.
+When worn, every ally within 20 feet gains +1 to save.
+Divine connection, get damage reduction vs. evil, allies who grasp the tabard gain a "heal" spell.
+Sacrifice a spell to get this.
+- Facewear - Eye.
+Crystal glows with a pale, fait blue light.
+Bonus to spot checks.
+- Facewear - Eye.
+Crystal is so clear it's difficult to see.
+Negate a dazed, fascinated, or stunned condition.
+- Facewear - Eye.
+Crystal glows with a faint magenta light, draws your eyes into its limitless depths.
+Concentration bonus.
+- Facewear - Eye.
+Matte black crystal, absorbs ambient light, reduce the numeric effect of a spell to minimum.
+- Facewear - Eye.
+Yellow, gleaming crystal, hynotic power, dominate monster once per day.
+- Facewear - Eye.
+Crystal flickers through a range of reddish hues.
+Trigger a freedom of movement effect.
+- Facewear - Eye.
+Flickers from one color to the next in the blink of an eye.
+Get really good at one skill check.